-Unfortunately, a system that strictly enforces the axioms of the Bell-LaPadula model without the use of trusted subjects is often impractical: in real systems, users may need to perform operations that, although they do not violate our intuitive concept of security, do violate one of the assertions (the -property) of the model.
-For example, a user may need to extract an unclassified paragraph from a confidential document and use it in an unclassified document.
-A system that strictly enforces the Bell-LaPadula model would prohibit this operation unless it were performed by a trusted subject.
-Consequently, systems based on this model usually contain mechanisms that permit some operations that the axioms prohibit, e.g., the trusted processes in KSOS [6] and SIGMA [7].
+A system that strictly enforces the axioms of the original Bell-LaPadula model is often impractical: in real systems, users may need to invoke operations that, although they do not violate our intuitive concept of security, would require subjects to violate the -property.
+For example, a user may need to extract an UNCLASSIFIED paragraph from a CONFIDENTIAL document and use it in an UNCLASSIFIED document.
+A system that strictly enforces the -property would prohibit this operation.

+Consequently, a class of trusted subjects has been included in the model.
+These subjects are trusted not to violate security even though they may violate the -property.
+Systems based on this less restrictive model usually contain mechanisms that permit some operations the -property prohibits, for example, the trusted processes in KSOS [17] and SIGMA [1].
 The presence of such mechanisms makes it difficult to determine the actual security policy enforced by the system and complicates the user interface.